medina-tanisha/InteractiveHouseSalesDashboard/README.md

-## Tableau-HouseSales

-## About

-Workbook contains interactive data that helps to understand, house sales throughout certain years, days and how that is affected by number of bedrooms, bathrooms, and geolocation!
+## Tableau Project with House Sales Data

+### About : Project that displays my proficency in Tableau

+This data was taken from Kaggle.com

+#### This Tableau dashboard contains interactive data that can help businesses understand sales trends and patterns.
+Provide Market Analysis as well as buyer and seller insights!